varjas/SParse/README.md

 # SParse
 ## Installation
-Clone the repository.
-Run the following command to install the bs4 dependency:
+Clone the repository, and run the following command to install the bs4 dependency:
 ```
 pip install bs4
 ```

+SParse has only been tested on Python 3.6.2.

 ## Usage
 ### CLI Script